Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: The Deep EDMD Approach for Vehicle Dynamics Modeling

-where $\mathcal{K}$ denotes the Koopman operator, $\circ$ is the composition of $\varphi$ with $f$, $\varphi(z)\in \mathcal{O}$ is the observable in the lifted space. \eqref{equ:base_Koopman} can be seen as representing dynamics~\eqref{equ:vehicle_dynamics} via the Koopman operator with a lifted (infinite) observable space $\mathcal{O}$ via linear evolution.
+where $\mathcal{K}$ denotes the Koopman operator, $\circ$ is the composition of $\varphi$ with $f$, $\varphi(z)\in \mathcal{O}$ is the observable in the lifted space. \eqref{equ:base_Koopman} can be seen as representing dynamics~\eqref{equ:vehicle_dynamics} via the Koopman operator with a lifted (infinite) observable space $\mathcal{O}$ via a linear evolution.
 As the state $z$ is of infinite horizon, for practical reasons we adopt $z=(x,u)$ in the rest of this paper for approximating the Koopman operator with a finite horizon.
 In the classic Koopman operator, the observables $\varphi$ are eigenfunctions associated with eigenvalues $\mu$, which reflects the intrinsic characteristics of the nonlinear dynamics.
 Let $\mathcal{K}$ be approximated with $N$ Koopman eigenfunctions $\varphi_1,\cdots,\varphi_N$ and modes $\xi_1, \cdots, \xi_N$ corresponding to the eigenvalues $\mu_1,\cdots,\mu_N$.
 One can predict the nonlinear system at any time $k$ in the lifted observable space as follows~\cite{otto2019linearly}:

-The main idea of EDMD for approximating the Koopman operator is to represent the observable functions with basis functions and compute a finite-horizon version of the Koopman operator using least square method.
+\\ The main idea of EDMD for approximating the Koopman operator is to represent the observable functions with basis functions and compute a finite-horizon version of the Koopman operator using the least-squares method.
 In this case, the observable functions can be designed with multiple types of weighted basis functions, e.g. radial basis functions (RBF) with different kernel centers and widths:

 where ${\phi(x)}=[\phi_1({x})\ \phi_2({x})\ ...\ \phi_L({x})]^{\top}$, $\phi_i$, $i=1,\cdots,L$, are basis functions, and where $L=N-m$, and $\boldsymbol{a} \in \mathbb{R}^{N \times N}$ is the weighting matrix.
 With~\eqref{equ:Koopman-basis},~\eqref{equ:base_Koopman} becomes